roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-06 ****** byTheTalkMan© Audrey kept a tight leash on him, vetting each and every woman he spent time with.
+Audrey kept a tight leash on him, vetting each and every woman he spent time with.
 He was a major investment, and she made sure he paid off.
 And he did.
 Derek's dick had provided her a small fortune, and Audrey's social status grew higher and higher.
 But as her social status grew, as her level of power increased, her tight leash on Derek loosened.

  And as her grip on Derek lessened, Audrey made her first mistake.
 Derek found himself walking up the steps of a mansion, ready to get to work, only to realize the woman who had paid such a hefty sum for his services was his ex- wife's grandmother.
 He was shocked to find how little anger she felt towards him for cheating on Heather.
 In fact, she greeted him very... warmly, champagne bottle in hand.
 Audrey's favorite champagne, ironically.